fog/fog-terremark/README.md

 # Fog::Terremark

-Module for the 'fog' gem to support Terremark
+Module for the 'fog' gem to support Terremark vCloud

 ## Help Needed